 On the closing date, CAC will entrust a pool of auto receivables to the Custodian.
 The pool is non-revolving (static) and amortizing.
-It is entirely composed of new (77%) and used (23%) passenger vehicles installment-sale contracts generated since 2015.
 It is worth noting that for the most part collections on the pool will by-pass the Servicer (CAC) and be credited directly to the accounts of Issuer (SSC), thus effectively mitigating the risk of commingling the transaction's funds with the Servicer's own funds.
 With regards to occasional cash collections, the Servicer will undertake a commitment to deposit them within three working days to the accounts of the Issuer.
-Direct debit payments account for approximately 77% of the pool, whereas the rest of the monthly payments represent cheques.
+Direct debit payments account for approximately 72% of the pool, whereas the rest of the monthly payments represent cheques.